kevinbluer/bluer-notes-jekyll/quotes.md

 - "If you ain't aim too high.
 Then you aim too low", [J Cole](http://genius.com/J-cole-january-28th-lyrics)
 - "We're all just walking each other home", [Ram Dass](https://en.wikipedia.org/wiki/Ram_Dass)
+- "Youth is happy because it has the ability to see beauty.
+Anyone who keeps the ability to see beauty never grows old.", [Franz Kafka](https://en.wikipedia.org/wiki/Franz_Kafka)